10 – Fly By Night – Rush

 Rush’s “Fly by Night” takes that first daring leap, an anthem of leaving the past behind to chase a brighter horizon.
 Lou Reed’s “Fly Into the Sun” dares to dive into existential exploration, as haunting as it is profound.
 The Steve Miller Band’s “Fly Like an Eagle” channels a soulful revolution, urging us to rise above life’s struggles.
 Tom Petty’s “Learning to Fly” blends heartfelt simplicity with the wisdom of life’s challenges, while REO Speedwagon’s “Time for Me to Fly” captures the bittersweet triumph of letting go.

 The Kinks add a playful twist with “(Wish I Could Fly Like) Superman,” melding humor with yearning, while Lenny Kravitz’s “Fly Away” radiates effortless cool, a call to escape the mundane.
 Elton John’s “High Flying Bird” takes a poignant, poetic approach, contrasting love’s lightness with its inevitable losses.
 Diana Krall and Tony Bennett’s renditions of “Fly Me to the Moon” prove that the desire to soar knows no bounds of genre, infusing timeless elegance into the mix.
-Finally, John Miles’ “Highfly” soars on wings of ambition and introspection, a perfect closer to this high-flying playlist.
+Finally, John Miles’ “Highfly” soars on wings of ambition and introspection.

 # 10 – Fly By Night – Rush